• Skip to main content

 A High-Level View of Budgeting:

-1. Determine what your goals are
+1. Determine what your money goals are

-2. Determine your income
+2. Figure out your income

-3. Figure out how much you are spending
+3. Track how much you are spending

 4. Set up a Budget or Spending Plan